 Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The curriculum is designed to ensure the inclusion of all students.
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î The curriculum is designed to ensure the inclusion of all students.
 All students, regardless of their ability and/or additional needs, have full access to the curriculum.
-All students are able to boost their independent learning and literacy skills through application throughout the curriculum.
+All students have the opportunity to increase their independent learning and literacy skills through application within the curriculum.
 Assessments (including dyslexia screening) are used to identify students who need specific interventions.
 Intervention packages are bespoke and needs led.
 The progress of students taking part in intervention groups is measured on a regular basis.
 The intervention packages are adapted in light of student progress.
-Small group intervention includes: literacy- reading, comprehension, spelling handwriting numeracy speech and language keyboard skills motor and co-ordination skills social skills phonological awareness Students are supported in following their interests, and chosen curriculum, regardless of their SEND and/or disabilities.
+Small group intervention includes: Literacy- reading, comprehension and spelling, handwriting phonological awareness, phonics, fresh start numeracy including number sense speech and language motor and co-ordination skills (funfit) social skills Students are supported in following their interests, and chosen curriculum, regardless of their SEND and/or disabilities.
 Students with special needs and/or disabilities can access the curriculum with adult support as appropriate.
 In exceptional circumstances students can be disapplied from some subjects but we plan for all children to access the entire curriculum at all times.
-Students allocated a place in the ARB are integrated with their mainstream peers when appropriate to their individual learning needs. • • •
+Students allocated a place in the ARB are integrated with their mainstream peers when appropriate to their individual learning needs.